Gathering Entry 13 of 25

 Practice

-Plain standard: The group's decisions and responsibilities should be visible enough to be trusted.
+Plain standard: The group's decisions and responsibilities should be visible enough to be trusted and modest enough to serve practice.

-Reality test: Identify who currently knows what was decided, who decided it, and why.
+Reality test: Identify who currently knows what was decided, who decided it, why it was decided, who is responsible, what money is involved, and where the record lives.

-Reciprocity test: Ask whether a new member could understand the process without private access to insiders.
+Reciprocity test: Ask whether a new member, dissenter, harmed person, accused person, or future organizer could understand the process without private access to insiders.

-Integrity test: Compare the group's claims about transparency with its records.
+Integrity test: Compare the group's claims about transparency, repair, and long-term responsibility with its actual records.

-Repair test: Document one recurring decision that has lived only in memory.
+Repair test: Document one recurring decision, role, cost, or unresolved question that has lived only in memory.

-Transmission test: Keep records that future organizers can use.
+Transmission test: Keep records that future organizers can use without depending on the founder's private knowledge.

-First practice: Start a simple shared record for decisions, roles, money, and unresolved questions.
+First practice: Start a simple shared record for decisions, roles, money, service commitments, safety standards, and unresolved questions.
+Review it monthly until it becomes normal.

 Continue in context